 A warehouse operational audit identifies financial elements of business challenges, and there can also be secondary analysis to define the return on investment (ROI) associated with the identified improvements if desired.
 The first step, however, is to identify the current costs and possible future state.
 In some cases, this is all a manufacturer or distributor requires to develop their own ROI based on what is identified.

 Often, they need expert assistance in developing the ROI.
-Intek and Minerva don’t dictate what the ROI will be, but do break it down, show what can be solved, and provide all the underlying data to determine the financial benefits process improvement and/or automation can provide.
+Ascent Warehouse Logistics doesn’t dictate what the ROI will be, but does break it down, show what can be solved, and provide all the underlying data to determine the financial benefits process improvement and/or automation can provide.
 Costs and rates such as burdened labor rate, storage and inventory carrying costs, return item costs, lost customer costs, mis-ships, etc. are often important cost drivers.
 On top of those, there are other costs, intrinsic advantages, and soft costs or intangible benefits.
 For instance, looking at inventory accuracy, inventory on hand and carrying cost and their impact, and then estimating improvements from the current state to 99.5% by net variance or better, can help generate an estimated financial benefit.

 When its fill rate or order accuracy is below average, a business can lose market share or lose customers.
 Often, it’s a C-level executive who says, “We have to fix this or we can’t grow our business.”
 The ROI becomes more subjective or intangible but even greater with the inclusion of business growth enablement.
 Conducting a warehouse operational audit allows all to see if the business operations are best in class.
 Best in class businesses benefit from increased market share and have less customer loss compared to their competition.